oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-AdminClient/bidirectional-data-replication-using-AdminClient.md

       * dbnorth_select.sh
       * dbsouth_select.sh

+   2. Edit the parameter files for Extract and Replicat processes using the EDIT PARAMS command.
+To do so

-   2. Run the `add_replication_activeactive_curl.sh` script:
+   3. Run the `add_replication_ActiveActive.oby` script:

        ```
        <copy>
-        ./add_replication_activeactive_curl.sh
+        ./add_replication_ActiveActive.oby
        </copy>
        ```
-      After this script runs successfully, data replication begins between source and target.
+      After this script runs successfully, data replication begins between thw `DBNORTH` and `DBSOUTH` PDBs.

-   In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_activeactive_curl.sh` script runs.
+    In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_activeactive.oby` script runs.

 ## Task 2: Add DML to DBNORTH and DBSOUTH PDBs